pablo-crotti/campusoul/README.md

 Production documentation URL : [campusoul-hrim.onrender.com/api-docs/](https://campusoul-hrim.onrender.com/api-docs/).
 ## Tests
 Unit and integration tests are available in the `spec/` directory.
-You can run them with `npm test` to ensure the quality and reliability of the API.
+You can run them with `npm run test` to ensure the quality and reliability of the API.

 ## Contributing
 Contributions to the project are welcome.
 If you wish to contribute, please fork the repository, create a branch for your changes, and submit a pull request.